Having access problems? Here are six things to try:

 - Or try using a different device (computer vs phone, or phone vs computer.)

-4) If you forgot your password, use your “Lost your password?” link.
-If your “change password” email it doesn’t come through within 20 minutes, check your “spam/bulk/promotions” folder.
+5) If you forgot your password, use your “Lost your password?” link.
+If your “change password” email it doesn’t come through within 20 minutes, check your “spam/bulk/promotions” folder for an email from .
 (Very important: Be sure to wait for the email to be sent.
 Many subscribers send two requests because the first request took too long and end up using the wrong “reset password” link.)

 If you keep getting logged out, out be sure to check that your browser’s security settings are not set too strict, and that you are not clearing cookies from JustGetOutOfTown.com (that’s what keeps you logged in.)